tollefj/TDT4310/README.md

 ### `📝 Delivery`

 By the deadline for each lab, you will submit your `lab{N}_exercises_{your-username}.ipynb` file to Blackboard.
-You can submit as many times as you want - only the last submission will be considered for pass/fail.
+You can submit as many times as you want - only the last submission will be considered.

 ### `📆 Schedule`
 ### 🔺🔺 Note: Deadlines and topic details subject to change!!! 🔺🔺